lesego12/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 FILE 4-free_listint.c is a function that frees a listint_t list.

 FILE 5-free_listint2.c is a function that frees a listint_t list.

+FILE 6-pop_listint.c is a function that deletes the head node of a listint_t linked list, and returns the head node’s data (n).